rangeetpan/MergeConflict/Transformation.Conflict/Readme.md

 2. The completed code for this part of the tutorial can be found in the folder "part2a-complete".

-## Part 2b: Ranking for regular expressions.
+## Part 6: Understanding Learning Program.

 1. Go to the folder "part2b".